-- 1.1.1 This strategy sets out Northampton Partnership Homes (NPH) approach to managing rental income collection and arrears recovery. - 1.1.2 The aim of the strategy is to maximise rental income and sustain tenancies.
+- 1.1.1 This strategy sets out Northamptonshire Partnership Homes (NPH) approach to managing rental income collection and arrears recovery. - 1.1.2 The aim of the strategy is to maximise rental income whilst sustaining tenancies.
 Protecting rental income to the Housing Revenue Account (HRA) is essential to ensure it remains in a strong financial position.
-The health of the HRA directly impacts the funding of the housing service and therefore NPHs ability to deliver its Vision, Mission and Strategic Priorities.
+The health of the HRA directly impacts the funding of the housing service and therefore NPH's ability to deliver its high-quality services.